mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 So how can a group like this make more informed decisions when most fish can't see the outside and those that can see mostly the same thing?

 One important consideration is that these are independent estimates.
 This makes it more like bagging, rather than boosting.

-There's one more nuance to mention: boosted vs. bagged
+Bagging: actually independent, more like wisdom of crowd.
+Boosting: individual models learn from failures of previous model.
+Bagging more accurate, boosting might actually be more like the fish in nature.

 One additional parallel.
 We typically think of artificial neural networks as modeled off of biological neural networks.
 But the entire school can also be thought of as a neural network.